HOW TO BECOME A REIKI MASTER IN AUSTRALIA

 The minimum recommended time between this level and moving on to professional practice is 6 months.
 It is highly recommended that students work with as many family and friends as possible to gain as much experience and exposure to the energy when working with others and to build up your professional skills in terms of others experience of the Reiki and responding to that, in addition to your daily self-practice during this period (noting that daily self-practice is a life-time commitment).

-Level IV (Shinpiden or Master/Teacher Level): The Beginning of Your Path
+Level III (Shinpiden or Master/Teacher Level): The Beginning of Your Path

 Shinpiden, the Master/Shihan level, is the culmination of your experience and relationship with Reiki to date and your deep commitment to the practice.
 Whilst often thought of as the pinnacle of learning, in truth, this is just the beginning.
 At this point in your journey you are willing to make a full commitment to the life of a Reiki practitioner and student, a lifelong dedication to the principles of Reiki, to self healing and spiritual growth and being of service to others in any way in which may be your calling (whether or not you choose to practice or teach Reiki professionally).
 As a Reiki Master/Shihan, you are dedicated to life to this way of being.

-In terms of the Level IV Reiki course, this is where you review everything you’ve learned through your practice and experience with Reiki, all levels are reviewed both from a personal and teaching perspective and you are taught the attunement process, in preparation to teach others, should that be your calling.
+In terms of the Level III Reiki course, there are pre-requisites to eligibility (including repeating Shoden and Okuden at reduced rates, engaging in ongoing practice with a minimum of working with 50 clients and 120 hours of treatments as well a possible written and oral assessment).
+Once eligible, at this level, you review everything you’ve learned through your practice and experience with Reiki, all levels are reviewed both from a personal and teaching perspective and you are taught the attunement process, in preparation to teach others, should that be your calling.
 This level requires a significant commitment to your path and often at least a year of preparation after Okuden.

 How Long Does it Take to Become a Reiki Master?